DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ### **Data Integrity Considerations**
 1. **Bias and Representativeness:**
 The dataset is based on self-reported Fitbit data from a small group (30 users).
-This may create issues with bias, as it talks about only a specific subset of the population — people who use fitness trackers.
+This may create issues with bias, as it represents a specific subset of the population — people who use fitness trackers.
 Also, it is a small sample size which limits the ability to generalize findings.
 2. **Credibility:**
 While Fitbit data is considered reliable, it does not represent all users.
-Issues like missing data or inconsistencies could generate a problem, but it offers valuable insights into the target market's habits..
+Issues like missing data or inconsistencies could pose a problem, but it offers valuable insights into the target market's habits..

 ### **Privacy and Licensing**
 The dataset is under a **CC0 license**, meaning it is free for use, and no personal information is included, ensuring user privacy.